Turqmelon/PermissionSecurity/README.md

 PermissionSecurity listens to player and console commands, looking for your configured "flagged commands".
 When a flagged command is detected, PermissionSecurity will check to see if the required security word is present at the end.
 If it's not, the command will be rejected.

 ### Who is this for?
 This is for servers that run many public plugins.
-With the increase of malicious plugins that execute commands on behalf of comnsole, this attempts to protect you from damage from said plugins.
+With the increase of malicious plugins that execute commands on behalf of console, this attempts to protect you from damage from said plugins.

 **It's important to note,** this is no substitute to being careful with what you install.
 Never install plugins from sources you don't trust.